SpongebBob/tabular_automl_NNI/AutoFETutorial.md

 ```
 We provide `count encoding`,`target encoding`,`embedding encoding` for `1-order-op` examples.
 We provude `cross count encoding`, `aggerate statistics(min max var mean median nunique)`, `histgram aggerate statistics` for `2-order-op` examples.
-ALL operations above are classic feature enginner methods.
+All operations above are classic feature enginner methods, and the detail in [here](./AutoFEOp.md).

-Tuner receives this search space, and generates the feature space.
-Every trial selected original feature and some generated feature.
+*Tuner* receives this search space, and generates the feature calling SDK *fe_util*.

-For example, we can define a frequency encoding (value count) method on columns {col1, col2} in the following way:
+For example, we want to search the features which is a frequency encoding (value count) features on columns name {col1, col2}, in the following way:

 ```json
 {
     "COUNT" : [